JereRamirez/CriptoPriceObtainer/README.md

 # CriptoPriceObtainer
-Application that enables you to retrieve Bitcoin information from external service and get some analitics from the information retrieved.
+Application that retrieves Bitcoin information from external service and returns some analitics from the information retrieved.

 ## Run the APP